Elias Díaz Preview, Player Props: Rockies vs. Blue Jays

-On Saturday, Elias Diaz (batting .343 in his past 10 games) and the Colorado Rockies play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 8:10 PM ET.
+After going 0-for-5 in his last game, Elias Diaz and the Colorado Rockies face the Toronto Blue Jays (who will hand the ball to Kevin Gausman) at 3:10 PM ET on Sunday.

-In his most recent game he had a one-hit performance (1-for-5) against the Blue Jays.
+In his last game he had a hitless performance (0-for-5) against the Blue Jays.

 Elias Díaz Game Info & Props vs. the Blue Jays